Nonlinear2/lyapunov-fractals/README.md

 &= \lim\_{N \to +\infty}\frac{1}{N} \sum\_{n=1}^{N-1}\ln|\frac{df}{dx}|\_{f^{n}(v\_0)}
 \end{align}$$

-To compute the Lyapunov exponent numerically, we can truncate the series at a large value of $N$.\\
+To compute the Lyapunov exponent numerically, we can truncate the series at a large value of $N$.

 So briefly, the lyapunov exponent $\lambda$ is a measure of how quickly an infinitesimal change in the initial condition $v\_0$ grows over time.
-If the Lyapunov exponent if positive, nearby points are stretched apart, and if it is negative, nearby points are compressed together.
+If the Lyapunov exponent is positive, nearby points are stretched apart, and if it is negative, they are compressed together.

 ### Fractal algorithm